ze0987/gmagick.yazi/README.md

 ## Usage

-Add the following to your `yazi.toml`:
+Add the following to your `yazi.toml`.
+Extend the list of MIME types as you see fit.
+The complete list of supported formats is available [here](http://www.graphicsmagick.org/formats.html).

 ```toml
 [plugin]